FaradayRF/Faraday-Software/Tutorials/Tutorials/1-Basic Proxy Interactions And Programming/0-Proxy_Basics/Readme.md

 Several Python module tools are provided to make interacting with the proxy server easier.
 Importing these allow predefined functions to handle the functionallity of retrieving and sending data to the local Faraday device.

+The Faraday Python module tools are imported using a relative PATH and to do so the PATH must be assigned using `sys.path.append()`

+The Faraday tools provided:

 **faradaybasicproxyio:** A simple class object used to "connect" to a local device over proxy and allow the retrieval and transmission of data.

 **faradaycommands:** A predefined list of commands that control a Faraday device.
 These functions return a completed packet ready for transmission over the proxy interface.

 **telemetryparser:** A tool used to decode and parse retrived telemetry application packets from a Faraday device.

 ```python